Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: The Simulation Framework

 In our preliminary work \cite{ziganshin2025ray}, it was shown that \textbf{vertex diffraction} is crucial to increase the accuracy of the simulation.
 Vertex diffraction occurs at points where several edges intersect.
 It complements UTD edge diffraction, as the latter assumes infinitely long edges, while edge+vertex diffraction provides a continuous field for finite edges \cite{albani2009utd}.
 Approximation of a double-curvature surface by a discretized mesh results in edges of electrically small length, for which regular edge UTD cannot yield an accurate field, as contribution from the endpoints is ignored - this is exactly what vertex diffraction is designed to fix.
 More details of the vertex diffraction formulation are presented in Appendix A.

-Accurate modeling of the forward scattering (shadow) region is essential in bistatic and near-field vehicular scenarios, where vehicles obstruct the direct path.
-Reliable prediction of the total field in such regions is therefore required for reliable channel modeling and sensing performance analysis.
+Accurate modeling of the shadow region is essential in bistatic and near-field vehicular scenarios, where vehicles obstruct the direct path.
+Reliable prediction of the total field in such regions is therefore required for accurate channel modeling and sensing performance analysis.

-We distinguish two ray-based methods for modeling the field in the shadow region: creeping-wave diffraction \cite{pathak2013uniform, huang2023research} and multiple-order diffraction.
-The former assumes propagation along a smooth surface and is not considered in this work due to its high computational complexity. \textbf{Multiple-order diffraction} operates directly on the faceted geometries.
+We distinguish two ray-based methods for modeling the field in the shadow region: creeping-wave diffraction \cite{pathak2013uniform, huang2023research} and higher-order diffraction.
+The former assumes propagation along a smooth surface and is not considered in this work due to its high computational complexity. \textbf{Higher-order diffraction} operates directly on the faceted geometries.
 By chaining diffraction mechanisms, rays can propagate into shadowed regions.
 Although this approach is physically approximate, it is computationally compatible with standard RT frameworks and, as shown in Section IV, can provide good accuracy even for less-detailed meshes.

-However, multiple-order diffraction creates two main challenges.
-First, high computational complexity, even for the second-order, the number of paths increases drastically.
+However, higher-order diffraction creates two main challenges.
+First, the number of propagation paths increases drastically even for the second-order diffraction.
 Second, the electromagnetic formulation of diffraction becomes increasingly complicated.
 While analytical solutions exist for double-edge diffraction \cite{albani2005uniform} and even for triple-edge diffraction \cite{carluccio2012utd}, the resulting expressions are cumbersome and difficult to implement in practice.
 Moreover, configurations involving mixed mechanisms, like edge and vertex combinations, are not explicitly addressed in the existing literature.
 Such interactions frequently occur in discretized meshes where diffraction points may lie close to edge vertices.